dongbo-BUAA-VR/Pointfilter/README.md

 ## Datasets
 You can download the datasets from the following [link](https://entuedu-my.sharepoint.com/:f:/g/personal/n1805982j_e_ntu_edu_sg/Er5PVpfMIBZDiucsZSUX-AsB8QXXHIfzVfENWSj1u9TNng?e=wEFDZY).
 Create a folder named Dataset and unzip the `Train.zip` and `Test.zip` files on it.
 In the datasets the input and ground truth point clouds are stored in different files with '.npy' extension.
-For each clean point cloud 'name.npy', there are 5 correponsing noisy models named as 'name_0.0025.npy', 'name_0.005.npy', 'name_0.01.npy', '0.015.npy', and 'name_0.025.npy'.
+For each clean point cloud `name.npy` with normals `name_normal.npy`, there are 5 correponsing noisy models named as `name_0.0025.npy`, `name_0.005.npy`, `name_0.01.npy`, `name_0.015.npy`, and `name_0.025.npy`.

 ## Setup